CambridgeBicycle/Knowledgebase/docs/SpecOrder.md

 ### How to take a special order for a Work Order

+A special order should be placed on a work order if we're going to be doing the installation or some sort of labor alongside the special order.
+If the bike isn't scheduled already, try to schedule a date in advance for the work to be done - workorders with loose ideas of when the work will be done or notes like 'setup appointment when parts arrive' are very problematic for the service department, especially in the busy season.

 Labor, miscellaneous items, and some items with 'non-inventory' tags cannot be special ordered.

 Search for the item that you want to special order.
 It may need to be [imported from a vendor's catalog or created from scratch](\Knowledgebase\itemcards).
+You'll want to double check the price in Lightspeed - it should either match MSRP or our pricing conventions.
+Ask one of the buyers if you're not sure on the pricing.

 Once the item is on the work order, click on it to expand its sub menu.
 Click the 'Special Order' button to check it, and then click save.